paulpierce34/YewBot/README.md

 # YewBot
 Fully automated OSRS woodcutting bot with included banking functions

-How to Use and video shown here: https://youtu.be/FWmHd2FGCR8
+How to Use video here: https://youtu.be/FWmHd2FGCR8

 **REQUIREMENTS (included in requirements.txt file for easy use):**

 - Python 3 (I am using version 3.10.9)

-**HOW TO USE (shown in youtube video):**
+**HOW TO USE:**

 1.)
 Open a terminal (cmd prompt or powershell)